 Look for other stores that also recycle plastic bags through their own companies: Cub Foods and some area department stores like Kohl's and JC Penney.

 Recycle your old holiday light strings and any electrical cords that no longer work—FREE.
 You can bring them to the WLSSD Materials Recovery Center all year long.
-Check the stores you frequent to find out if any of them have their own collection program.

 Need new lights.
 Consider LEDs; they're still more costly up front than traditional light strings but will pay for themselves with greatly reduced energy use!